 Interest groups are just that: they are primarily social in nature and bring members who have a similar interest together to enjoy an activity.
 These groups reflect the diverse interests of our members.
 Some groups, such as bridge, must limit their numbers, but others are open and people come as often as they can.
 Try one!
 See the interest groups listing and contact a sponsor today!*

-* CLICK HERE to download a complete chart of interest groups.
+CLICK HERE to download a complete chart of interest groups, and their sponsors and contact information.
 Scroll down to see/download book lists for our various Literature Groups .

 (Click on any picture to enlarge.
 Then click your “back” button to return to the page.)

 This is a new interest group that launched Wednesday, November 8, 2017.

 The focus of the 4 planned meetings is on topics that relate to our AAUW mission and feature B-C members who have stories to tell about their lives.
 This first meeting featured Co-president Sandra Murdock who spoke about her experiences as a black woman in a white dominated world.

 Julia Triplett and Karen Francis organized the event.

 Bridge is a very popular activity; there are 8 regular and 3 duplicate groups which meet at local restaurants or at members’ homes.